GOSHROW/me/_posts/2000-01-03-experiences.md

 * I handled a major aspect of the app which was to poplulate a blinking-pattern graph for the end-user while serving an aesthetic Zen mode to cool down the supposed ADHD Patient.
 * This graph was processed in the background and immediately served up to be further accessible from the Public Cloud Service we used, while avoiding any PII of the patient.
-* Thereby, I streamlined it into the major flow of deployment and put it up as a route while making sure that we got no Cross-Origiin errors and it worked cross-platform.
+* Thereby, I streamlined it into the major flow of deployment and put it up as a route while making sure that we got no CORS errors and it worked cross-platform.

 <hr/> <br/>
 </div>